vincent/three-arena/Readme.md

 .setTerrain('/gamedata/maps/simplest.obj', { // use this .OBJ as terrain

   map: '/path/to/terrain/texture.png' // the terrain texture

+  // other material options, like bumpMap, wireframe, etc..
 })

 .addCharacter(function(done){ // add a character